Salle De Nationalité Française

 et la Salle de Nationalité Française

 Outre le prestige de faire partie de ce programme qui existe depuis 1926**, nous avons aussi l’avantage d’avoir accès à la salle française et à d’autres pour nos événements.
-Nous décorons chaque année la salle pour les fêtes de fin d’année et nous participons activement à la Holidays Open House qui attire des centaines de visiteurs Le comité: Roberta Hatcher (présidente), Jean-Pierre Collet (Vice-Président), William Harman (secrétaire) Brigitte Dougherty (trésorière) ainsi que Jean-Dominique Le Garrec, Hamid Alawadhi, Elisa Vettier et Myriam Gau, Michelle Gau; tous membres du CFP font partie du comité de la salle française.
+Nous décorons chaque année la salle pour les fêtes de fin d’année et nous participons activement à la Holidays Open House qui attire des centaines de visiteurs Le comité: Roberta Hatcher (présidente), Hamid Alawadhi (Vice-Président), William Harman (secrétaire) Brigitte Dougherty (trésorière) ainsi que Bénédicte Barlat, Jean-Dominique Le Garrec, Youssef Kadri, Elisa & Denis Vettier et Michelle Gau; tous membres du CFP font partie du comité de la salle française.
 Cliquez sur ce document qui présente les membres.

 PHOTOS des Activités liés à la Salle de Nationalité Française